python/devguide/faq.rst

   ssh-keygen -t rsa

-This will generate a two files; your public key and your private key.
+This will generate two files; your public key and your private key.
 Your public key is the file ending in ``.pub``.

 Windows